 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A female professional dancer, especially a member of the chorus in a musical.
+A female professional dancer, especially an erotic dancer or a member of the chorus in a musical.

 chorus line, dance troupeView synonyms